 I specialise in conducting customer research that is based on Jobs to be Done theory.
-Simply put, Jobs to be Done theory (JTBD) aims to explain how and why customers start (or stop) using a product or service.
+Simply put, Jobs to be Done theory (JTBD) aims to explain why customers choose one product or service over another and how and why they start (or stop) buying a specific product or service.

 Fundamentally, JTBD theory is about the progress of a person, i.e. what positive change they are hoping to make in their lives when they start using products or services.
 Understanding the progress customers are wanting to make helps us get away from focussing on what the products and services are, how customers use them and the outcomes they associate with their use etc., to focussing on how demand for products and services is generated and how it is/is not satisfied.
 This, in turn, will help us choose and design an appropriate growth strategy.

 In order to create a growth strategy for your company, we first need to identify what causes your customers to buy and use your product or service.
 Jobs to be Done-led research will provide that causal customer data.